 Perched on Samui's southwest corner, Phang Ka Bay isn't the island's most beautiful beach, but it delivers on isolation, as at low tide you can walk out for almost a kilometre and never reach knee depth, all the time gazing out at islets sprinkled across the sea.
 To the north lies Taling Ngam and Lipa Noi, both of which are both long and relatively undeveloped, with some stretches totally isolated.
 Here you'll find families and couples wanting to drop off the map for a few days or weeks, swapping the hubbub of the east coast nightlife for the nightly lightshow as the sun plummets into the ocean.

-Those enjoying water sports have several options with all the main beaches offering some form of equipment hire.
-Surfers will be let down however, as Samui has no waves -- at all.
-SUP (stand-up paddling) has become the latest trend on the island as no waves are needed, and boards and lessons are available in Chaweng, Lamai and Mae Nam.
+Those enjoying water sports have several options, with all the main beaches offering some form of equipment hire.
+Surfers will be let down however, as Samui has no waves at all.
+SUP has become the latest trend on the island as no waves are needed; boards and lessons are available in Chaweng, Lamai, Mae Nam and Lipa Noi, among others.
 All the busier beaches, as well as many of the resorts, will hire out kayaks.
-This is a great way to exercise the upper body and see Samui from a different angle (ed: I prefer to adjust our daybed's height).
+This is a great way to exercise the upper body and see Samui from a different angle (though we prefer to adjust our daybed's height).

 Time to explore!

-Last updated on 4th June, 2015.
+Last updated on 5th October, 2016.